-We need to find organizers in our communities’ Front Porches who can lead.
+We need to find organizers in our communities who can lead.
 We then need these leaders to train and mobilize fellow members and friends from our Front Porches … seeding the process to continue on.
-The act of activism is preparation for more activism and building civic muscles, or “civic self-efficacy.”
-Collectively we can then build an organization (and database) that can be mobilized for causes, movements, and even structural changes.
+This act of organization is preparation for more activism and “civic self-efficacy.”
+Collectively we can then build an database-driven construct that can be mobilized for causes, movements, and even structural changes.
 And with each movement and each participation our collective New Power strengthens and proliferates.
 No longer will we be dependent on the illusion of the “man on the white horse” riding in to save us.
 We will save ourselves!

 I don’t remember when there’s been a civic Call-To-Action like this.
 Will we use this urgency to build a more connected society focused on doing and helping – or will we let it slip further into the abyss of intractable political allegiance and hate?
 The prosperity – and maybe even the very survival of our communities depend on how we answer this.